NateGraff/TurtleMCU/README.md

 - A very simple instruction set architecture for the microprocessor which fits in a fixed 16-bit word length.
 - An assembler for the TurtleMCU assembly language written in Python 3 using pyparsing
 - An interactive debugger written in C++ using the Verilator simulation of the CPU.
+- A small collection of challenges inspired by Microcorruption CTF.
 - Some (very incomplete) verification unit tests of the individual modules of the CPU using Verilator

 ## Software Requirements